silasdavis/eris-db.js/README.md

 The parameters for `createInstance` is the server endpoint as a string, and whether or not to use websockets (false or no value means it will use the default, which is http).

+Once ErisDB is started, it is possible to call its methods as per the docs.

 ### API Reference

 There are bindings for all the RPC methods.